 2 – Investigating the etiology of ribosomopathies

 Ribosomes are essential for all cells to produce the proteins needed for their homeostasis.
-Therefore, a priori, defects in the synthesis of ribosomes should lead to cell death; yet mutations affecting ribosome production have now been identified in several human congenital disorders (ribosomopathies) and in animal models.
+Therefore, a priori defects in the synthesis of ribosomes should lead to global cell death; yet mutations affecting ribosome production have now been identified in several human congenital disorders (ribosomopathies) and in animal models.
 Despite all arising from abnormalities in the ubiquitous process of ribosome biogenesis, these diseases exhibit a strikingly diverse set of clinical phenotypes.
 This tissue proclivity is highly unexpected, and the mechanisms that might explain these phenotypes remain mostly unexplored.
-Along with colleagues at the Yale School of Medicine and King’s College London , I am working to understand the molecular origins of these diseases.
+Along with colleagues at the Yale School of Medicine and King’s College London , we are working to understand the molecular origins of these diseases.